Levy multiplicative chaos and star scale invariant random measures: Star scale invariant random measures

-\item there is $\epsilon_0\in]0,1]$ such that, for each $p\geq1$, $q_1,\dots,q_p\in\R$ and $t_1,\dots,t_p\in\R^p$, the mapping is differentiable w.r.t. $\epsilon_0$ with a derivative continuous w.r.t. $(t_1,\dots,t_p)$. \end{enumerate} \end{assumption} It turns out that the condition on the exponential moments of order $2$ of $\omega_\epsilon$ is also necessary as soon as the measure $M$ possesses a moment of order $2$.
-Point 2 is a decorrelation property at infinity whereas point 3 is a regularity property.
-In what follows, we denote by $\psi_\epsilon$ the Laplace exponent of $\omega_\epsilon$: for all $q\in\R$ such that the above quantity is finite.
-Notice that, as soon as the measure $M$ possesses a moment of order $1$, the condition $\psi_\epsilon(1)=0$ is a necessary condition for the solution of \eqref{star} to be non trivial.
+admits a partial derivative w.r.t. $\epsilon$ at $\epsilon=\epsilon _0$ with a partial derivative continuous w.r.t. $(t_1,\ldots,t_p)$. \end{longlist} \end{assumption} It turns out that the condition on the exponential moments of order $2$ of $\omega_\epsilon$ is also necessary as soon as the measure $M$ possesses a moment of order $2$.
+Point~2 is a decorrelation property at infinity whereas point 3 is a regularity property.
+In what follows, we denote by $\psi_\epsilon$ the Laplace exponent of $\omega_\epsilon$,

+for all $q\in\mathbb{R}$ such that the above quantity is finite.
+Notice that, as soon as the measure $M$ possesses a moment of order $1$, the condition $\psi_\epsilon(1)=0$ is a necessary condition for the solution of (\ref{star}) to be nontrivial.

 The main result of this paper is the following: \begin{theorem} Consider a good $\star$-scale invariant measure $M$.
-Assume that $M$ admits a finite moment of order $1+\delta$ for some $\delta>0$ (i.e. $\E[M(B)^{1+\delta}]<\infty$ for some open ball $B$).
-Then there exists a random variable $Y\in L^{1+\delta}$ and a L\'evy multiplicative chaos $Q$ (independent from $Y$ and non-degenerate) with associated rate function $g(y)=y$ such that
+Assume that $M$ admits a finite moment of order $1+\delta$ for some $\delta>0$ (i.e., $ \mathbb E [M(B)^{1+\delta}]<\infty$ for some open ball $B$).
+Then there exists a random variable $Y\in L^{1+\delta}$ and a L\'evy multiplicative chaos $Q$ (independent from $Y$ and nondegenerate) with associated rate function $g(y)=y$ such that

 \end{theorem}